-At least two full-blooded women outlived the Queen, having been captured by white seal hunters and taken away to Kangaroo Island.
-Moreover, descendants of the Aboriginals live today on the Furneaux Islands off the coast of Adelaide.
+At least two full-blooded women outlived the Truganini, having been captured by white seal hunters and taken to Kangaroo Island.
+Descendants of the Aboriginals live today on the Furneaux Islands southeast off the coast of Adelaide.
 Like some Native American Nations, these peoples are not recognized as Aboriginals or even as an equivalent of Metis.

 The handling of the Tasmanian Aboriginals was and is some of the most cruel and unnecessary in the history of Colonization worldwide.